anshulchahar/docanalyze/docs/api-reference/app-routes.md

 # Application Routes Reference

-This page documents the Flask application routes and API endpoints available in DocAnalyze.
+This page documents the Flask application routes and API endpoints available in Solva.

 ## Web Interface Routes